planetlabs/planet-client-python/CONTRIBUTING.md

 #### Development Branch

-Implementation of new features will be tracked in the `main` branch while bug fixes and doc changes for the latest release will be tracked in the maintenance branch, called `maint-RELEASE_VERSION`.
+Implementation of new features will be tracked in the `main` branch, while bug fixes and doc changes for the latest release will be tracked in the maintenance branch, called `maint-RELEASE_VERSION`.
 All work will be performed in a new development branch starting with the appropriate base branch and merged